 (2015, rev. 2016)

-solo vibraphone & string quintet (2 violins, viola, cello, double bass)
+solo vibraphone & string quintet (2 violins, viola, cello, double bass) • 5’30”

 Based on a birdcall heard frequently outside my home in Connecticut, Break of Day celebrates birds in an impressionistic way, avoiding instruments or musical figures that are generally associated with them.
-I try to evoke a wide range of images and emotions throughout, from the graceful, almost hypnotic motion of an airborne flock to the chaotic scramble for the last breadcrumb—all in the service of honoring nature’s original music makers.
+I try to evoke a wide range of images and moods throughout, from the graceful, almost hypnotic motion of an airborne flock to the chaotic scramble for the last breadcrumb—all in the service of honoring nature’s original music makers.

-Instrumentation: solo marimba
+solo marimba • 7’

 Written in the midst of the college application process, Solitudes is a reflection on the various anxieties and inner struggles I was experiencing when looking to the future.
 It represented for me a more detailed exploration of motivic and rhythmic development, with the constant eighth notes in 12/8 time giving the relatively simple melodies forward momentum.

-Recorded at Western Connecticut State University by Lucas Borgstet.
+•Recorded at Western Connecticut State University by Lucas Borgstet.
 Performed by Kyle Brenn.

-Debut large-ensemble venture, with a sweeping, expressive sentiment borne from looking back on a great journey.
+Debut large-ensemble venture, with a cinematic, expressive sentiment borne from looking back on a great journey.
 Ideal for an intermediate high school or college band.